Simba rebellion: Moïse Tshombe assumes power and government forces regain initiative, July – August 1964

 Mike Hoare, a white mercenary commander, led three boats of mercenaries around the Simba rebel flank to attack Albertville from the rear in a night attack.
 The move made good progress but was diverted when it ran across a Catholic priest who convinced the mercenaries to rescue 60 clergy being held by Simba troops.
 The mercenaries failed to either rescue the priests or capture the Albertville airport.
 The next day ANC infantry and the motorized Gendarmes re-captured the city, overwhelming poorly armed Simba resistance.
 Together with the success in Kasai the victory at Albertville stabilized the government southern flank.
 The abuse of the clergy also increased Western support for the Tshombe Government.

 Hostages

 The rebels started taking hostages from the local white population in areas under their control.
 Several hundred hostages were taken to Stanleyville and placed under guard in the Victoria Hotel.
 A group of Belgian and Italian nuns were taken hostage by rebel leader Gaston Soumaliot.
-The nuns were forced into hard labor and numerous atrocities were reported by news agencies all over the world.
-Uvira, near the border with Burundi was a supply route for the rebellions.
-On October 7, 1964, the nuns were liberated.
+The nuns were forced into hard labor in Uvira.
+Uvira is near the border with Burundi and was a supply route for the rebellions.
+On October 7, 1964, Uvira and the nuns were liberated.
 From Uvira they escaped by road to Bukavu from where they returned to Belgium by airplane.

 In late October 1964, nearly 1,000 European and U.S. citizens were taken hostage by rebel forces in Stanleyville.
+The hostage drew significant international attention and outrage.
 In response, Belgium and the United States launched a military intervention on 24 November 1964.